Track These 4 Inbound Marketing Metrics to Evaluate Your Progress

 What it shows you: Attributed revenue shows if your content is making money.

-What it doesn’t show you: Attributed revenue can sometimes simplify the process.
+What it doesn’t show you: Attributed revenue attempts to simplify a very complex process.
 If a customer read 54 articles, signed up for your newsletter, and attended your virtual event, do all those touchpoints share equal responsibility for the sale?

 Here’s HubSpot explaining different ways their attribution reporting can be configured to best represent your marketing efficacy: